benrbray/borscht-hs/README.md

 # `borscht-hs`

-> Borscht is in development, so most of the features below are still forthcoming!
+> **Borscht is in development!**  Many of the features below have been implemented in some form, but have not yet been glued together into a cohesive experience.
+Borscht is my way of practicing Haskell, so it's a Frankenstein's monster of different packages and coding styles.

 `borscht` is a command line tool for organizing your personal music library.

 * Search for missing music metadata from the [Discogs](https://www.discogs.com/my) and [MusicBrainz](https://musicbrainz.org/) databases.
-* Write custom [Datalog](https://en.wikipedia.org/wiki/Datalog) inference rules to automatically tag and re-tag your music, and create playlists from saved Datalog queries.
+* (in progress) Write custom [Datalog](https://en.wikipedia.org/wiki/Datalog) inference rules to automatically tag and re-tag your music, and create playlists from saved Datalog queries.

 `borscht` takes inspiration from [`beets`](https://beets.io/), with a few key differences: